HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * Mailers ( and their mail services providers )
 * Mail Recipients ( likely a bigger market than Mailers, as junkMail grows and Privacy meeds increase > wikiLink )
 * AdManCa = Ad(dres) Man(agement) Ca(nada) & FirstNations

+* Standardization will be increasingly important as more Devs engage.
+* * there is an Organization that sets Real Estate standards.
+* * * link pending
+* * Address Quality issues are more widely recognized given recent ArtificialIntelligence and BigData hyperbole.
+* * * the American VoteByMail examples and opinions will be informative
+* * * * DebateGraph may be an effective tool in the imminent political Debates.
+* * Privacy issues are likely to demand more attention given the impact of CoVid19 on traditional Voting practices.

 # DefinitiveData-DeltaAlerts
 The growing availability of data actually appears to be creating demands for even more data, almost as if a cyclone of data gathering forces is engaging to feed into the promise of Artificial Intelligence engines.
 One result of this whirlwind of activity is a dramatic increase in redundant data acquisition and data matching efforts. ...